KyrtinSilver/kyrtin-s-site/src/essays/016_Courage_and_Grit.md

 >
 >-Paul Dirac

-"#Courage" may be called the will to act, and "#Grit" the will to continue doing so.
+"Courage" may be called the will to act, and "Grit" the will to continue doing so.
 Both are required to change the world.

 In January of 2021, I chose to leave my day job behind and focus full-time on our #Startup and the [Uplift.bio project](https://uplift.bio) dedicated to our previous #research system.
 Within 1 year of that date, we'd completed the final milestone, published more than 500 pages of material documenting and relating to the technology, and submitted the solution to the #Alignment Problem to peer review, which was published a few months later.